Question: "Were there dinosaurs on Noah’s ark?"Recommended Resource:

 A common objection to the idea that there were dinosaurs on the ark—besides the view that humans and dinosaurs never existed at the same time—is that dinosaurs were too big for the ark.
 The notion that all dinosaurs were three stories tall, of fierce disposition, and bent on eating everything in sight persists in the minds of many.
 That fact is that the average size of adult dinosaurs was comparable to that of a horse.

 But most of the dinosaurs on Noah’s ark would have been even smaller than a horse.
 To start a new population of animals, Noah would not have begun with old animals past their prime.
 He would have started with the younger (and therefore smaller) animals of each kind.
 That huge Apatosaurus skeleton that we see in the museum could have been from an animal several hundred years old.
 A dinosaur of such size and age would not have been a good candidate for breeding stock for Noah.
 Noah would naturally have taken juvenile Apatosauruses aboard the ark.
-Reptiles can mature in less than six months, so, even if the dinosaurs Noah took on board were one year old, most would have been smaller than a full-grown pig.
+Even if the dinosaurs Noah took on board were one year old, most would have been smaller than a full-grown pig.
 That would mean that there was plenty of room for them (and for their food) on the ark.

 Since the Bible does not clearly state that what we call dinosaurs were on the ark, we leave open the possibility that they were not.
 But, given a young earth interpretation of the early chapters of Genesis, we have no reason to reject the idea that Noah brought dinosaurs onto the ark.